Jieqian-Chen/Obsidian-Reading-Note/README.md

 # Obsidian Reading Note

+Read this site to get more information: https://marcus.se.net/obsidian-plugin-docs/

 This is a sample plugin for Obsidian (https://obsidian.md).

 This project uses Typescript to provide type checking and documentation.